+- A strongly connected digraph is a directed graph in which it is possible to reach any vertex starting from any other vertex by traversing edges.

 - Pick a random starting vertex S.

-- Run DFS/BFS starting at S.
+- Run DFS/BFS starting at s.

 - If have not reached all vertices, return false.

 - Reverse edges.

 - Run DFS/BFS again on reversed graph.

 - If have not reached all vertices, return false.

 - Else return true.

 - Undirected Graphs

 - Graph API

 - Depth-First Search

 - Breadth-First Search

-- Connected Components

 - Directed Graphs

 - Digraph API

 - Depth-First Search

-- ▶ Breadth-First Search
+- Breadth-First Search

-- Topological Sort

 - Strongly Connected Components